 How big is Future World?

 Epcot’s Future World is about 70 acres (.109 square miles) in total area.
-This includes everything from the park’s entrance to The Seas Pavilion and over to Test Track.
+This includes everything from the park’s entrance to World Nature, World Celebration and over to World Discovery.

 The map below shows the perimeter I drew around the Future World section of the park.
 Again, I tried to exclude as much unnecessary surrounding area as possible.